 For the purchase of raw materials, ICF relies on new and historic suppliers with whom it has already established a stable and trustworthy relationship, demanding high quality standards from everyone.
-Each year, suppliers are assessed on the basis of quality performance and the degree of attention to environmental issues.
+Each year, suppliers are evaluated based on quality performance, including the presence of a Quality Management System in accordance with ISO 9000 and its possible certification, the definition of functions, controls and laboratories dedicated to quality control, and the management of anomalies and customer complaints.
 If any non-conformities are identified, the Group carries out audits with suppliers.
+To date the submitted questionnaire does not include specific aspects linked to social or environmental issues or performance.